Per-component translations

 Enable vue-i18n-loader.

-If you'd like to define translations per-page or per-component you can take advantage with i18n custom block.
+If you'd like to define translations per-page or per-component you can take advantage of the i18n custom block.

 You can now define translations using i18n custom blocks in your Vue files: